 Did you know that today is National Dog Day?
 Every August 26, Americans everywhere celebrate the special dogs in their lives.
 And today we thought we’d celebrate the holiday by talking about service animals.

 According to the ADA, a service animal is any animal that provides assistance to a person with a disability.
-Unlike emotional support animals, service animals also perform tasks to help their owner function normally.
+Unlike an emotional support animal for PTSD, service animals also perform tasks to help their owner function normally.
 This can be anything from supporting them while they walk, retrieving items they drop, or even reminding them to take medication.
-Traditionally when we think of a service animal we think of guide dogs for the blind, and for good reason.
+Traditionally, when we think of a service animal we think of guide dogs for the blind, and for good reason.
 According to the National Organization on Disability, the vast majority of all services animals are dogs.

 But there are actually all kinds of animals that assist people with disabilities.
 To give you an idea of the variety, here are six animals other than dogs that you probably had no idea could be an awesome service animal:

-1. Miniature horses—This type of service animal has been on the rise in popularity since they’re a great choice for someone who needs physical support to walk.
-Many people who are blind use miniature horses as their guides instead of dogs, and there’s actually an entire Guide Horse Foundation for this very purpose.
-And apparently these horses are really good at their jobs.
-The species is naturally cautious, mild-mannered, and sharp-eyed, all of which make for a great service animal.
+1. Miniature horses—This type of service animal has been on the rise in popularity since they’re a great choice for someone with a mobility impairment who needs physical support to walk.
+Many people who are blind use a miniature horse instead of a guide dog, and there’s actually an entire Guide Horse Foundation for this very purpose.
+Apparently the miniature horse is really good at its job.
+The species is naturally cautious, mild-mannered, and sharp-eyed, all of which make for a great assistance animal.
 And on top of all that, miniature horses can live for up to 30 years.
 That’s five to seven times longer than your average service dog.

 2. Ferrets—Another unlikely service animal, ferrets have the natural advantages of being easy-going, highly social, and easily transportable.
 Ferrets make great emotional support animals since they enjoy burrowing close to their owners, which can be extremely comforting to people needing emotional support.
 But ferrets make great service animals too.
 These critters are known for alerting their owners when they’re about to experience a seizure, and ferrets can also be trained to wake someone up, remind their owner to take medication, and even interrupt harmful behaviors.
 Not bad, ferrets.